Your Engineer’s Role: When It’s Needed

 On most residential builds, engineering falls into a few buckets.
 You may need one bucket or several:

-• Structural engineering: beams, posts, lintels, floor/roof systems, lateral bracing, foundation design details, and load paths.
+Beams, posts, lintels, floor and roof systems, lateral bracing, foundation design details, and the load paths that carry weight down to the ground.

 Not every project needs all three.
-But if your lot has a story (wet soil, steep slope, water nearby, heavy clay, high water table), ignoring the story is rarely cheaper.
+But if your lot has a story – wet soil, a steep slope, water nearby, heavy clay, a high water table – ignoring the story is rarely cheaper.
+On waterfront and valley lots this often overlaps with Conservation Authority approvals, where a geotechnical report can be required.

 When an engineer is usually needed in Ontario

-Here are the most common triggers I see—things that routinely cause building departments (or reality itself) to ask for stamped engineering:
+Here are the most common triggers – things that routinely cause building departments (or reality itself) to ask for stamped engineering:

 Big open spans